FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 The unit of measure for the usage or consumption of a resource or service

-The Usage Unit for a particular line item may differ from PricingUnit when providers use different units, unit increments, or columns to determine cost.
+The UsageUnit for a particular line item may differ from PricingUnit when providers use different units, unit increments, or columns to determine cost.
 The values in UsageUnit and QuantityInUsageUnit are often listed at a finer granularity or over a different time interval than the PricingUnit and QuantityInPricingUnit.
 While UsageUnit may appear to relate to pricing and cost, UsageUnit is focused on resource or service consumption.
-It is essential not to confuse UsageUnit with PricingUnit which is the basis for determining cost.
+It is essential not to confuse UsageUnit with PricingUnit, which is the basis for determining cost.

 ### Recommended Values